-The Nolichucky Dam is located in Greene County, Tennessee at approximately river mile 45.8, in the Southern Limestone/ Dolomite Valleys and Low Rolling Hills level IV sub-ecoregion of the Ridge and Valley level III ecoregion (Griffith et al. 2009).
+The Nolichucky Dam is located in Greene County, Tennessee at approximately river mile 45.8, in the Southern Limestone/Dolomite Valleys and Low Rolling Hills level IV sub-ecoregion of the Ridge and Valley level III ecoregion (Griffith et al. 2009).
 The proposed activities would occur in the Cove Creek - Nolichucky River (0601010807) 10-digit HUC watershed.

 The TVA Water Permitting, Compliance and Monitoring group conducts Index of Biotic Integrity (IBI) surveys in waterbodies across the Power Service Area to monitor stream health and detect long term trends.
-An IBI sample site on the Nolichucky River at NRM 42.3 was conducted in 2000, and scored good/ excellent indicating a healthy aquatic community.
-The most common fish collected was the highland shiner, spotfin shiner, and mimic shiner.
+An IBI sample site on the Nolichucky River at NRM 42.3 was conducted in 2000, and scored good/excellent indicating a healthy aquatic community.
+The most common fish collected were the highland shiner, spotfin shiner, and mimic shiner.
 An IBI sample site at NRM 50.3 (above the dam) conducted in 2000, scored poor/fair.
-The most common fish collected at this site was spotfin shiner, mimic shiner, and redbreast sunfish.
+The most common fish collected at this site were spotfin shiner, mimic shiner, and redbreast sunfish.
+The variation in IBI scores can can be attributed to a genearl loss of aquatic habitat upstream of the dam.
+This habitat loss can be attributed to sedimentation and other nonpoint source run off from within the Nolichucky River watershed.